Panlichen/derecho-docker/README.md

 rm -r .plog
 ```

-For more experiments and details on Derecho, please refer to the (Derecho project)[https://github.com/Derecho-Project/derecho-unified].
+For more experiments and details on Derecho, please refer to the [Derecho project](https://github.com/Derecho-Project/derecho) and [Cascade project](https://github.com/Derecho-Project/cascade).